Absolutely maximally entangled pure states of multipartite quantum systems: Concluding Remarks

 1.0cm (T) Theory

 \begin{enumerate}[label=(T\arabic*).] \item Erase white spots in the table above: Are there states AME(8,4) and AME(7,6)? \item Is there an AME(4,6) state with real coefficients?
-Equivalently, is there an orthogonal $2$-unitary matrix of order $36$? \item What is the simplest case of an AME$(N,d)$ state which does not belong to the stabilizer class? \item Are there parameters $N$ and $d$ for which the number of non-equivalent AME$(N,d)$ states is larger than one but finite? \item Given $N$ and $d$ for which the number of non-equivalent AME$(N,d)$ states is infinite, classify them according to their (i) internal entanglement structure (ii) robustness to noise and (iii) potential usage in an experiment. \item Are there dual/T-dual gates in $U(9)$ arbitrarily close to the 2-unitary permutation matrix $P_9$ related to the state AME$(4,3)$?
+Equivalently, is there an orthogonal $2$-unitary matrix of order $36$? \item What is the simplest case of an AME$(N,d)$ state which does not belong to the stabilizer class? \item { For a given state AME$(N,d)$ find the minimal number of two-qudit gates necessary to realize it by a quantum circuit and the minimal number of layers (circuit depth).}

+\item Are there parameters $N$ and $d$ for which the number of non-equivalent AME$(N,d)$ states is larger than one but finite? \item Given $N$ and $d$ for which the number of non-equivalent AME$(N,d)$ states is infinite, classify them according to their (i) internal entanglement structure (ii) robustness to noise and (iii) potential usage in an experiment. \item Are there dual/T-dual gates in $U(9)$ arbitrarily close to the 2-unitary permutation matrix $P_9$ related to the state AME$(4,3)$?
 For which other dimensions, are there analogs of dual unitary matrices of size $d^{\floor{N/2}}$ arbitrarily close to the multi-unitary matrix defining the state AME$(N,d)$? \\ \end{enumerate}

-1.0cm (E) Experiment
+{ 1.0cm (E) Experiment

-\begin{enumerate}[label=(E\arabic*).] \item Which AME state is simpler to realize in a laboratory: a six-qubit state AME(6,2) of dimension $64$ or a four-qutrit state AME(4,3) of dimension $81$? \item What experimental platform will be most suitable for this task? \item Which experiment relying on AME states is easiest to perform in laboratory? \end{enumerate}
+\begin{enumerate}[label=(E\arabic*).] \item A six-qubit AME graph state was implemented in an ion trap~\cite{miller2024weightEnumExperiment}, but noise effects were considerable in comparison to less entangled states.
+What implementation remains noise-robust in the presence of strong correlations?